Scalable Signed Exponential Random Graph Models under Local Dependence: Wikipedia Network

 \section{Wikipedia Network}

-We demonstrate the proposed model in an application to a network of Wikipedia editors who contribute to and refine content across a range of topics.
+We demonstrate our framework in an application to a network of Wikipedia editors contributing to content across a range of topics.
 Wikipedia is a free, community-edited online encyclopedia that has been the subject of numerous prior studies \citep{brandes2009network,iba2010analyzing}.
 A subset of these editors can be considered experts in specific fields, as they focus their contributions to a limited number of Wikipedia pages within their area of expertise.
 These editors typically exhibit limited awareness of edits or interactions occurring outside their domain.
 Such behavior gives rise to block structure and localized dependence within the network, where each block corresponds to a distinct area of knowledge.

-The edges in the network were constructed in a manner similar to the approach of \citet{lerner2017third}: a negative edge between users $i$ and $j$ is added if either user undoes or deletes the other's work, and a positive edge if either user redoes the other's work.
+The edges in the network were constructed as follows: a negative edge between users $i$ and $j$ is added if either user undoes or deletes the other's work, and a positive edge if either user redoes the other's work.
 The raw dataset includes data from more than \mbox{10,000} articles and is described in detail in \citet{lerner2019network}.
 To extract our subsample of experts, we filtered the data from the full network of \mbox{1,634,189} editors.
 First, to ensure that we focus on meaningful contributions, we included only users who added at least 100 words per page.
 We, thereby, distinguish between users who primarily add substantive new content, likely indicating expertise on specific topics, from those who make frequent but less substantive edits, such as corrections or anti-vandalism activities.
 Second, we excluded users who contributed to more than 10 pages, as this typically indicates bots or users focused on maintenance rather than topic-specific contributions.
 From the remaining users, we selected 50 pages whose names are provided in Table \ref{sec:app_wiki}.
 This procedure resulted in an undirected network of $N = \mbox{2,115} $ nodes.